Mountains and Islands Connected by Myths [Daisen-Oki National Park]

 Mountain areas

-Oyama is covered with abundant forests, and features one of the largest beech natural forests in West Japan and a wind shrub with Daisen caraboku from an altitude of 1,300m to an altitude of 1,300m.
+Oyama is covered with abundant forests, and features one of the largest beech natural forests in West Japan and a wind shrubs containing Daisen caraboku from an altitude of 1,300m.

 Mt.
 Monashi and Mount Sanbe also have beech forests, and Mt.
 Santoku has laurel forests and cold temperate forests.